8 CSS & JavaScript Snippets for Creating Mega Menus

 Today, we’ll share 8 CSS and JavaScript snippets for building mega menus.
 You’ll find everything from simple, text-based navigation to richly-styled UIs.
 Here we go!

-Huge Headers & Mega Menus by Sicontis
+Huge Headers & Mega Menus

 While animation can be awesome, it can also get in the way of basic tasks like navigation.
 This snippet does a great job of avoiding that trap by going full screen.
 Click the “hamburger” icon and a large, easy-to-read menu appears.
 A little bit of serenity to improve the user experience (UX).